-The supervising staff member will escort the testing group to a testing area outdoors.
+Each stable group of students (max.
+12) will test together at one time.
+The supervising staff member will escort the stable group to a testing area outdoors.
 Outdoor areas may be the playground, the exterior of the classroom building, ez-ups installed in an exterior location, etc. Parameters are that testing areas must be outdoors and allow a minimum of 6' between students testing and be clearly marked both for students and for the staff who are assisting, and have a large trash can.

-Students will be escorted to the campus testing area by 2 or more staff members depending on the age and ability of students.
-Younger students will need more supervisionand assistance to complete testing.
+Stable student groups will be escorted to the campus testing area by 2 or more staff members depending on the age and ability of students.
+Younger students will need more supervision and assistance to complete testing.